rgunnar/openssl-lab/chapter08/README.md

  -propquery val      Property query used when fetching algorithms
 ```

 To be able to generate an elliptic curve key, we need to choose a curve.
-Curves that OpenSSL supports can be listed with the following command
+Curves that OpenSSL supports can be listed with the following command:

 `openssl ecparam -list_curves`